 The most important thing to remember when dealing in CFDs is that you don’t actually own the stock.
-You are never purchasing or selling shares in your targeted company.
-Making a profit from trading in CFDs stems from correctly forecasting the direction a stock takes and closing the contract with your broker while the price is still in your favor.
+You are never purchasing or selling stocks in your targeted company.
+Making a profit from trading in CFDs stems from correctly forecasting the direction a stock takes and closing the contract with your broker while the price is still in your favour.

 CFDs can also be traded in commodities and indices, but this article looks at the specifics around trading equities (or stocks).